alhajee/ckan/doc/sysadmin-guide.rst

 Customizing look and feel
 -------------------------

-Some simple customizations to customize the 'look and feel' of your CKAN site are available via the UI, at ``http://<my-ckan-url>/ckan-admin/config/``.
+Some simple customizations to customize the 'look and feel' of your FMLD site are available via the UI, at ``http://<my-ckan-url>/ckan-admin/config/``.

 .. image:: /images/customize_look_and_feel.jpg